lessthanpi/ProgrammingAssignment2/README.md

 This should be the completed Programming Assignment #2

+Just a quick rewrite of sample code with some extra functions from matlib.

 ### Introduction

 This second programming assignment will require you to write an R